michaelmanhart/pathman/README.md

 Input for pathmen.py:

-  boundary conditions file; file extension .bc
+boundary conditions file (file extension .bc)

-  contents:
+-> file contents:

     line 1 -> Names of initial states and probabilties for starting in each state.
 Corresponding names and probabilites are joined with a comma, and each etry is separated by a tab or space. line 2 -> Names of final states.
 Each entry is separated by a tab or space